farvellhub/serradora/README.md

 The last command above starts a webpack live server.

 Run `npm run-script build` to run development build.
 You can also run `npm run build-prod` for production environment.

-Run these scripts at the root directory.

-    - `npm install`
-    - `npm run-script start`
-    - `npm run-script watch`

-The last command above starts a webpack live server.
-You can also run `npm run-script build`.

 # Directories